To fully explore my transition from Christian fundamentalism to atheism would require an

 I could not bring myself to write into my story that the characters had reverted to animal

-This line of questioning, all due to one line in a silly story that I never finished (despite
+This line of questioning — all due to one line in a story I never finished (despite

-going through at least nine drafts), led me eventually to unanswerable questions: (1) Is God
+going through at least nine drafts) — led me to unanswerable questions: (1) Is God

 really all-knowing — including the future?
 (2) If so, why did he keep the perfect

 answer — Christ — a secret for so many generations?
 (3) Why, in the first place,